AdobeDocs/commerce-cloud-service.en/help/get-started/cloud-console.md

 **_Where can I find the Snapshots feature_**?

-For Starter projects, snapshots is now called _backups_.
+For Starter projects, the Snapshots feature is now called _Backups_.
 You can create a manual backup of your Starter environment from the Cloud Console or create a snapshot from the Cloud CLI.
 You must have an Admin role for the environment.

 Select an environment from the project navigation bar.
 The environment must be active.
 Select the **[!UICONTROL Backups]** tab.
-Currently, this option is not available for a Pro environment.
+Currently, this option is not available for Pro environments.

 **_Where is the list of configured routes for the environment_**?